Agriculture in the United States: Farm labor

-Occupational safety and health
+Occupational safety

 Agriculture ranks among the most hazardous industries due to the use of chemicals and risk of injury.
 Farmers are at high risk for fatal and nonfatal injuries (general traumatic injury and musculoskeletal injury), work-related lung diseases, noise-induced hearing loss, skin diseases, chemical-related illnesses, and certain cancers associated with chemical use and prolonged sun exposure.
 In an average year, 516 workers die doing farm work in the U.S. (1992–2005).
 Every day, about 243 agricultural workers suffer lost-work-time injuries, and about 5% of these result in permanent impairment.
 Tractor overturns are the leading cause of agriculture-related fatal injuries, and account for over 90 deaths every year.
-The National Institute for Occupational Safety and Health recommends the use of roll over protection structures on tractors to reduce the risk of overturn-related fatal injuries.
+The National Institute for Occupational Safety and Health recommends the use of rollover protection structures on tractors to reduce the risk of overturn-related fatal injuries.

 Pea harvesting season in San Joaquin, California calls for temporary labor camps to be set up for workers to live in close proximity to their work.

 Caution sign warning of pesticide usage, located in Manito Park in Spokane, WA.

 Farming is one of the few industries in which families (who often share the work and live on the premises) are also at risk for injuries, illness, and death.
 Agriculture is the most dangerous industry for young workers, accounting for 42% of all work-related fatalities of young workers in the U.S. between 1992 and 2000.
 In 2011, 108 youth, less than 20 years of age, died from farm-related injuries.
 Unlike other industries, half the young victims in agriculture were under age 15.
 For young agricultural workers aged 15–17, the risk of fatal injury is four times the risk for young workers in other workplaces Agricultural work exposes young workers to safety hazards such as machinery, confined spaces, work at elevations, and work around livestock.
 The most common causes of fatal farm-related youth injuries involve machinery, motor vehicles, or drowning.
 Together these three causes comprise more than half of all fatal injuries to youth on U.S. farms.
 Women in agriculture (including the related industries of forestry and fishing) numbered 556,000 in 2011.

+Impacts of agriculture on human health

 Agriculture in the U.S. makes up approximately 75% of the country's pesticide use.
 Agricultural workers are at high risk for being exposed to dangerous levels of pesticides, whether or not they are directly working with the chemicals.
 For example, with issues like pesticide drift, farmworkers are not the only ones exposed to these chemicals; nearby residents come into contact with the pesticides as well.
 The frequent exposure to these pesticides can have detrimental effects on humans, resulting in adverse health reactions associated with pesticide poisoning.
 Migrant workers, especially women, are at higher risk for health issues associated with pesticide exposure due to lack of training or appropriate safety precautions.
 United States agricultural workers experience 10,000 cases or more of physician-diagnosed pesticide poisoning annually.